tarunsachdeva/blog/_posts/2018-12-22-atomic-habits-review.markdown

 * Behaviour change follows the path of least resistance.
 Set up your environment and understand yourself to prevent the cues for bad habits.
 This is a form of [inversion]({{ site.baseurl }}{% post_url 2018-10-01-decision-making-frameworks %}) applied to habit forming.
 * _Habit stacking_ is about attaching a new behaviour to an existing one.
 It can be an effective way to start a new habit (existing behaviour becomes a cue for the new one, and can also be a reward if it's more desirable).
 * Sometimes, it just comes down to writing it down and saying it aloud.
 James provides some simple affirmation statements for habit building (called "implementation intentions").
+* Making it satisfying comes down to chasing the feeling once you're done the behaviour (which is instant) vs. chasing the result (which is delayed).
+Focusing on the latter decreases the likelihood of sticking with the habit.